Skyfall (song): Chart performance

 The song entered the Billboard Hot 100 at number 8 for the week ending 20 October 2012, becoming Adele's first song to debut in the top 10 with 261,000 copies sold in the United States during its first three days.
 Although "Skyfall" debuted at number 8, it was actually the third best-selling single in the US that week – the Hot 100 ranks songs based on sales, radio airplay, and online streaming.
-"Skyfall" is the first James Bond theme to chart within the top 10 in the US since Madonna's "Die Another Day" a decade earlier and is the first James Bond theme to debut in the top 10.
+"Skyfall" is the first James Bond theme to chart within the top 10 in the US since Madonna's "Die Another Day" from the film of the same name a decade earlier and is the first James Bond theme to debut in the top 10.
 Interest in "Skyfall" led to a 10% increase in sales of Adele's last album, 21, in the US.
 For the week ending 27 October 2012, the second week after its release, the song fell from number 8 to number 13.

 After Skyfall was released in cinemas in North America, Adele's song saw a sales increase of 66%.
 In January 2013, unofficial remixes also warranted the song an inclusion on the Billboard Hot Dance Club Songs chart, peaking at the 10th spot.
 After Adele won the Oscar for the song, sales in the US increased by 56% with 56,000 downloads.
 The following week, "Skyfall" sold an additional 103,000 downloads and climbed 28 spots on the Billboard Hot 100.
 As of July 2013, "Skyfall" has sold over five million copies worldwide.
 As of January 2013, it had sold 1,600,000 copies in the US according to Soundscan and is the first Bond song to sell a million digital copies.

 Accolades

-The song won the Academy Award for Best Original Song, which had been the first Bond theme to receive an Academy Award nomination since the 1981 song "For Your Eyes Only" and was the first Bond theme to win the award.
+The song won the Academy Award for Best Original Song, which had been the first Bond theme to receive an Academy Award nomination since the 1981 song "For Your Eyes Only" from the film of the same name and was the first Bond theme to win the award.
 It also won the Critics' Choice Award for Best Song, the Golden Globe Award for Best Original Song, and the Brit Award for British Single.
 Adele gave her acceptance speech at the last of those awards through a video message, as she was in Los Angeles preparing for her Academy Award performance.
 It was also nominated at the Satellite Award for Best Original Song but lost to "Suddenly" from Les Misérables.
 "Skyfall" was also named the Best Original Song by the film critics associations of Georgia, Houston, Las Vegas, and Phoenix.
 The song also won the Grammy Award for Best Song Written for Visual Media.